 Vice President, Residential Services and Hospitality

-Peter is Executive Director of Masonicare at Mystic, the retirement community Masonicare opened in late 2016 in Mystic, CT.
+Peter is our Vice President of Residential Services and Hospitality.
 Peter joined Masonicare in February 2019 from Excelsus Hospitality, a senior hospitality consultancy where he was Managing Partner.
 He brings in-depth experience consulting to scores of retirement communities.